NUSTM/DSA/README.md

 This system uses the WordNet to generate an antonym dictionary on the training data with POS tags, and then we use this dictionary to create sentiment-reverse reviews for data expasion according to the reversed rules.
 In DT, the classifier is learnt to maximizing a combination of likehoods of the original and reversed training data.
 In DP, predictions are made by considering two side of one review.

+# Citation

+If you use this package, please cite the following work:

+[1] Rui Xia, Feng Xu, Chengqing Zong, Qianmu Li, Yong Qi, and Tao Li.
+Dual Sentiment Analysis: Considering Two Sides of One Review.
+IEEE Transactions on Knowledge and Data Engineering, vol. 27, no. 8, pp. 2120-2133, 2015.

+[2] Rui Xia, Tao Wang, Xuelei Hu, Shoushan Li, and Chengqing Zong.
+Dual Training and Dual Prediction for Polarity Classification.
+Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (ACL), pp. 521-525, 2013.

 # Configuration